 So, after a few hours spent on MasterClass, here’s what I learned from Welch.

 Tell a story

 When thinking about personal style, Welch asks us to consider it a storytelling tool that allows us to share with strangers who we are in a quick glimpse.
 It’s no easy task, though, to compile years of personal experiences in a functional and multifaceted wardrobe.
-Welch recommends starting compiling a moodboard, whether cutting out pictures from magazines or using a digital tool like Pinterest or Milanote, of references — from celebrities and magazine editorials to movies, places, and color palettes — that appeal to you from an aesthetic perspective.
+Welch recommends starting compiling a moodboard, whether cutting out pictures from magazines or using a digital tool like Pinterest, of references — from celebrities and magazine editorials to movies, places, and colour palettes — that appeal to you from an aesthetic perspective.
 Then, she asks that we write down common themes among the images to nail down a description of your personal style.

-This is when I realized I’m not off to a bad start.
+This is when I realised I’m not off to a bad start.
 Every year, I put together a style moodboard for myself that helps me start to shape an idea of ‘who I am’ in a specific year in terms of how I want to dress.
 Looking at 2023’s moodboard, I can already tell a story: There are a lot of menswear-inspired outfits in neutral tones that make up the foundation of my wardrobe, as well as pop punk-infused looks that explain my present obsession with the Y2K Indie Sleaze trend.
-Then, there are also pops of red that are heavily influenced by the fall 2023 collections so far, as well as vintage Yves Saint Laurent runway images.
-The common themes are clear: neutral colors intermingled with a heavy preference for minimal and menswear-inspired silhouettes in black and red, expressing my need for practical on-the-go outfits, as well as my love of goth aesthetics and men’s suiting.
+Then, there are also pops of red that are heavily influenced by the autumn 2023 collections so far, as well as vintage Yves Saint Laurent runway images.
+The common themes are clear: neutral colours intermingled with a heavy preference for minimal and menswear-inspired silhouettes in black and red, expressing my need for practical on-the-go outfits, as well as my love of goth aesthetics and men’s suiting.